 It’s always a good idea to determine your broker’s maintenance threshold, maintain a comfortable buffer above it, set price alerts, and be prepared to add cash quickly.
 Margin amplifies returns, but it also amplifies the speed at which your account can be wiped out.

-Borrowing on margin costs you real money and requires your securities to be used as collateral.
-The headline cost is interest, which accrues on the loan and compounds until it is paid down.
+I would always remind new traders that borrowing on margin costs you real money and requires your securities to be used as collateral.
+The headline cost is interest, which can materially raise your break-even point the longer a margin position stays open.
 That means your debt can snowball.
 Higher principal leads to higher interest, which in turn raises the principal again if unpaid, so the margin is best treated as a short-term tool, not a buy-and-hold strategy.
 The longer you sit in a margin position, the bigger the return you need just to break even after interest and fees.

 Always do the math before you borrow.
 Your target return must exceed the margin interest plus any trading costs.
 If it doesn’t, you are borrowing unnecessary risk.
 Also bear in mind that not every security is marginable and not every platform offers margin across all products.
 Brokers and exchanges set their own rules, and some assets, such as penny stocks, many IPOs, and a lot of crypto listings, are commonly blocked from margin trading because of extreme day-to-day volatility.